MatthewBrannon/DOP-C02_Notes/Domain III - Resilient Cloud Solutions/Lambda.md

 - **Aliases** – serves as a pointer to a Lambda function version.
 Aliases create a human-readable version of the function’s name, making it easier to remember and understand what the function does.
 An alias follows the following format:
     - **arn:aws:lambda:us-east-2:123456789123:function:my-function:MyAlias**
 - A **layer** is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
 Use layers to manage your function’s dependencies independently and keep your deployment package small.
-- You can configure a function to mount an Amazon EFS file system to a local directory.
-With [Amazon EFS](https://tutorialsdojo.com/amazon-efs/), your function code can access and modify shared resources securely and at high concurrency.
+- You can configure a function to mount an Amazon [[EFS]] file system to a local directory.
+With Amazon [[EFS]], your function code can access and modify shared resources securely and at high concurrency.

 ## **Invoking Lambda Functions**